Tobacco pipe: Use

 Smoking a pipe involves more equipment and technique than smoking cigarettes or cigars.
 In addition to the pipe and a source of ignition like matches or a pipe lighter, pipe smokers typically use a pipe tool for packing, adjusting, and emptying tobacco from the bowl, along with a regular supply of pipe cleaners to maintain the pipe.
-In 18th-century North America, smokers used a "tobacco-stopper" to press tobacco into the pipe's bowl, with some of these stoppers made from bones, such as those extracted from the male anatomy of raccoons, reflecting the resourcefulness of the era's material culture.
+In 18th-century North America, smokers used a "tobacco-stopper" to press tobacco into the pipe's bowl, with some of these stoppers made from bones, such as those extracted from the penis of raccoons (known as a baculum), reflecting the resourcefulness of the era's material culture.